sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

 ### Record Your `hxehost` IP Address

-Record the `hxehost` IP address so you can reference it later to connect using SAP HANA client tools.
+Record the `hxehost` IP address so you can use it later when connecting to the server using SAP HANA client tools.

 1. At the command prompt, enter:
     ```bash